Approaching the thermodynamic limit of a bounded one-component plasma: Introduction

 Yet another problem associated with the reciprocal space summation is an explicit dependence of the resulting interionic effective potential on the simulation cell length, which proves to be the potential decay length.
-This means that the Ewald potential, although decaying much more rapidly than the Coulomb one, is still the slowly decaying one.
+This means that the Ewald potential, although decaying much more rapidly than the Coulomb one, is still a slowly decaying one.
 This is a source of ambiguity in taking into account the interaction of ions with their periodic images, which was noted already in the early study \cite{Brush_1966}.
-The most sensitive to this ambiguity is MD simulation, so that alternative methods for summation in the $k${}-space were proposed like \cite{Karasawa_1989}, in which the contribution from neighboring ions at the distance less than $r_c$ are included directly while that of distant ions are calculated by the $k${}-space summation.
-Onegin \textit{et al.} \cite{Onegin_2024} first discovered that the virial determined in the MD simulation of OCP depends strongly on $r_c$, and moreover, this virial disagrees strongly with the pressure that is derived from the system potential energy.
-Again, the \textit{ab initio }BOCP simulation does not encounter such problem, and we can compare the ionic pressure from our simulation with that for OCP.
+The most sensitive to this ambiguity is MD simulation, so that alternative methods for summation in $k${}-space were proposed such as that in \cite{Karasawa_1989}, in which the contribution from neighboring ions at distances less than a properly chosen Coulomb cutoff radius $r_c$ is included directly while that of distant ions is calculated by the $k${}-space summation.
+Onegin \textit{et al.} \cite{Onegin_2024} were the first who discovered that the virial determined in the MD simulation of OCP depends on $r_c$, and moreover, this virial disagrees strongly with the pressure that is derived from the system potential energy.
+Again, the \textit{ab initio} BOCP simulation does not encounter such problem, and we can compare the ionic pressure from our simulation with that for OCP.
 Thus, we propose to “fix” the MD simulations for OCP by taking $r_c$ as a function of $\Gamma$ when our $Z_i$ is used as reference data.
-As an illustration, we demonstrate that a different choice of $r_c$ changes drastically the width of metastable region of fluid--solid phase transition thus indicating the change in interfacial surface tension.
+As an illustration, we demonstrate that a different choice of $r_c$ changes significantly the width of metastable region of fluid--solid phase transition thus indicating the change in interfacial surface tension.